What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 Manganese, another critical metal, is currently attracting some attention due to its up-and-coming applications in the lithium-ion battery sector.
 However, about 90 percent of global manganese production is consumed by the steel sector, as, among other things, manganese can improve the strength, toughness and stiffness of steel.

 Magnesium is known for its wide range of high-technology applications, with over 80 percent of global production coming from China.
 Tungsten and tantalum are both conflict minerals, meaning that many of the smaller companies exploring for these metals are focused on finding deposits in safe, secure places.
-China dominates the tungsten market, and tantalum is a key component of capacitors, with only a few mines solely dedicated to production of the metal.
+China dominates the tungsten market, and tantalum is a key component in capacitors, with only a few mines solely dedicated to production of the metal.

 Investors interested in investing in very rare critical metals also have options.
 Scandium is one critical metal that is currently produced only in very small amounts, but could have enormous potential, and tellurium is another that some market watchers have expressed optimism about in the past.